JennyL5/yformatics/higher/chemistry/chemical-changes/intermolecular-forces/notes.md

 <!--Insert diagram of divided polar molecule-->

 ## Hydrogen Bonding
 The strongest type of intermolecular force is a hydrogen bond.
-Evidence for these can be seen in the unusually high boiling points of compounds that have a Hydrogen atom bonded to an Oxygen, Nitrogen or Fluorene atom.
+Evidence for these can be seen in the unusually high boiling points of compounds that have a Hydrogen atom bonded to an Oxygen, Nitrogen or Fluorine atom.
 In these compounds the Hydrogen electron in each atom is strongly pulled towards the other element, causing a very strong positive charge at the end of each chain.
 An example of this in a substance can be seen below.

 <!--Insert hydrogen bond diagram-->